CopernicaMarketingSoftware/PHP-CPP/README.md

 integers, booleans or other native parameters: PHP-CPP takes care of the conversion.
 The return value of your function is also transformed by PHP-CPP into PHP.

-More complicated structured can be handled by PHP-CPP as well.
+More complicated structures can be handled by PHP-CPP as well.
 If you would like to return a nested associative array from your function, you can do so too:

 ```c